danbz/aesthetic-programming/source/3-InfiniteLoops/Readme.md

 *Figure 3.1: Early alchemical ouroboros illustration with the words ἓν τὸ πᾶν ("The All is One") from the work of Cleopatra the Alchemist (10th Century)(image from Wikipedia)*

-Loops offer alternative imaginaries, as for instance in the case of the ancient image of a snake or serpent eating its own tail.
-The *Ouroboros*, from the Greek, expresses the endless cycle of birth and death, and thus stands for the ability of processes to renew themselves infinitely.
-Aside from references to autocannibalism and alchemy, loops are related to procedures of control and automation, and are mirrored in repetitive procedures in everyday situations.
-The logic can be demonstrated in the following paradoxical word-play: "The next sentence is true.
-The previous is false."[^Hofstadter] In computer programming, a loop allows repeated execution of a fragment of source code that continues until a given condition is met, such as true or false.
+Loops offer alternative imaginaries, as for instance in the case of the ancient image of a snake or serpent eating its own tail. *Ouroboros*, from the Greek, expresses the endless cycle of birth and death, and therefore stands for the ability of processes to infinitely renew themselves.
+Alongside references to autocannibalism and alchemy, loops are related to control and automation procedures, as well as repetitive procedures in everyday situations.
+The logic behind loops can be demonstrated by the following paradoxical word-play: "The next sentence is true.
+The previous is false."[^Hofstadter] In programming, a loop allows the repeated execution of a fragment of source code that continues until a given condition is met, such as true or false.
 Indeed a loop becomes an infinite (or endless) loop if a condition never becomes false.

-It was mathematician and writer Augusta Ada Byron Lovelace who is one of the first to introducing and illustrating the concept of a programmatic loop in the early nineteenth century.
-She recognised that there were repeatable operations in the conceptual design of the first automatic, general-purpose computing machine ever designed, namely Charles Babbage's Analytical Engine.
-A loop which she called a 'cycle' appears in her "Note G" on the Analytical Engine,[^Ada] in which she describes the program procedures, also called the Bernoulli numbers program, as in the diagram below.
-It utilises two loops to indicate the repetition of a set of instructions with conditions,[^Kim] thereby minimizing efforts to write a repeatable operation in duplicate.
+It was mathematician and author Augusta Ada Byron Lovelace who was one of the first to introduce and illustrate the concept of a programmatic loop in the early nineteenth century.
+She recognized that there were repeatable operations in the conceptual design of the first ever, automatic, general-purpose computing machine, Charles Babbage's Analytical Engine.
+A loop, which she called a *cycle* appears in her "Note G" on the Analytical Engine[^Ada] that describes the so-called Bernoulli numbers program, as in the diagram below.
+It utilizes two loops to indicate the repetition of a set of instructions with conditions,[^Kim] thereby minimizing efforts to write a repeatable operation in duplicate.

 ![ada lovelace](ch3_1.jpg)

 *Figure 3.2: Diagram for the computation by the Engine of the Numbers of Bernoulli, from "Note G" by Ada Lovelace*

-The idea of a loop in contemporary programming is highly influenced by these early insights into the handling of repeated machine operations expressed in a diagramatic manner.
+Loops in contemporary programming are highly influenced by these early insights into the handling of repeated machine operations expressed in a diagramatic form.
 High-level programming languages such as p5.js include this loop concept, allowing a fragment of source code to be repeatedly executed, as in the example of the `draw()` function that will run continuously until the program is stopped or using the syntax `noLoop()`.
-We will continue with further examples but suffice to say that loops are among the most basic and powerful of programming concepts.
+Loops are some of the most basic and powerful of programming concepts.

-The example we use centrally in this chapter is the graphical spinning wheel icon of a preloader, or so-called "throbber,"[^throbber] that indicates when a computer program is performing an action such as downloading content or performing intensive calculations.
-We find this to be an evocative symbol as it illuminates the discrepancy between what we seems to know and what we don't know behind this icon with hidden human-machine labour processes and the complexity of multiple temporalities that are running during any given computational operation.[^screensaver] It is also a good visual icon that is running repeatedly in a loop for us to contemplate how perceptible streams and computational logics are entangled, and that changes the way how we experience the now via digital medium.[^soon] As we are moving away from static objects to moving pieces, we use this animated throbber to guide the programming tasks in thinking about transformation (such as rotation and translation) but also because it acts as a suitable cultural object for us to think through the idea of loops and the related temporal elements and syntax more conceptually.
+The main example for this chapter is the graphical spinning wheel icon of a preloader or "throbber"[^throbber] that indicates when a program is performing an action such as downloading or intensive calculations.
+We consider this an evocative symbol as it illuminates the discrepancy between what we think we know and what we don't know about the hidden human-machine labor, and the complexity of multiple temporalities that run during any given computational operation.[^screensaver] It is a good icon to illustrate how loops work, allowing us to contemplate the entanglement of perceptible streams and computational logics, as well as how we experience the present through digital medium.[^soon] As we shift from static objects to moving ones, the animated throbber will guide the programming tasks relating to thinking about transformation (such as rotation and translation), but will also act as a suitable cultural object for us to think through the idea of loops, the related temporal elements, and syntax more conceptually.

 ### start()
-We usually encounter the ubiquitous spinning icon during the loading and streaming of data content.
-It shows that a certain operation is in progress, but what exactly is happening and how long this will take is not at all clear.
-There is no indication of progress or status — as with a progress bar for instance.
-We see the icon spinning but it explains little about the background activities or timespan.
-By learning to program a throbber — and in turn *Asterisk Painting* by John P. Bell that creates a series of asterisks by repeatedly printing the number of milliseconds that have passed since the painting started — the idea is to gain insight into the way programming employs transformational movement and loop structures, and at the same time better understand some of the temporal operations of computational processes.
+We usually encounter the ubiquitous spinning icon while loading or streaming.
+It demonstrates that a certain operation is in progress, but what exactly is happening, and how long this will take, is not at all clear.
+There is no indication of progress or status as is the case with a progress bar, for instance.
+We see the icon spinning, but it explains little about what goes on in the background or about timespan.
+Learning to program a throbber, and, subsequently *Asterisk Painting* by John P. Bell — that creates a series of asterisks by repeatedly printing the number of milliseconds that have passed since the painting started — will help you gain insight into the way programming employs transformational movement and loop structures, and, at the same time, better understand some of the temporal operations of computational processes.

 ### Decode
-In this chapter we move from programming static objects such as shapes to a mixture of both static and moving objects.
-Our example is a circle of circles, and like an ourboros, appears eat its own tail.
+As mentioned above, this chapter shifts from programming static objects to a mixture of both static and moving objects.
+Our example is a circle of smaller circles, and like an ourboros, it appears to eat its own tail.

 ![3.2](ch3_2.png)